|

 prearranged refinancing agreement, except that it does

+not require re-qualifying.
 Rate Lock - A commitment

 issued by a lender to a borrower guaranteeing a specified